utilityfueled/content-checker/README.md

 [![npm](https://img.shields.io/npm/v/content-checker.svg)](https://www.npmjs.com/package/content-checker)

 `content-checker` is designed to be a modern, open-source library for programmatic and AI content moderation.
 Currently content-checker supports image and text moderation.
-Thanks to Google's Perspective API, in addition to detecting specific profane words, we can detect malicious **intent** in text.
+Thanks to LLMs in addition to detecting specific profane words, we can detect malicious **intent** in text.
 So, a user who tries to circumvent the AI profanity filter by using a variation of a profane word, or even just a malicious phrase without a specific word in the profanity list, will still be flagged.
 Image moderation is also supported, using the Inception V3 model of the NSFW JS library.